-A creature that enters steep slope terrain "falls" and is placed in the nearest legal position not containing steep slope terrain in the direction of the slope, takes 5 damage, and the current action is ended.
+A creature that enters steep slope terrain "falls" and is placed in the nearest legal position not containing steep slope terrain in the 'direction' of the slope, takes 5 damage, and the current action is ended.
 It is not restricted from taking other legal actions that turn.
-A creature with Flight, Burrow, or Phasing that enters steep slope terrain due to a forced-movement effect is affected only if it occupies steep slope terrain at the end of its movement.
+A creature with Flight, Burrow, or Phasing that enters steep slope terrain due is affected only if it occupies steep steep slope terrain at the end of movement or forced movement.